Barbara Ogier: General

 Since they had less access to public life than men it was harder for women to print their works.

-Some opportunities were almost entirely reserved for men, such as chambers of rhetoric, societies that women could not join.

-Barbara Ogier was an exception in many respects, since most of the female writers in the southern Netherlands were nuns or beguines who led a religious life in a convent or in a women's community.
+Some opportunities were almost entirely reserved for men, such as chambers of rhetoric, and societies that women could not join.
+Barbara Ogier was an exception in many respects, since most of the female writers in the southern Netherlands were nuns or beguines who led a religious life in a convent or a women's community.
 However, the three tragedies she wrote were never printed, and were only partly transmitted.

-The poems we know by her are from anthologies of the De Olijftak chamber.
+The poems known by her are from anthologies of the De Olijftak chamber.

 Reception

-Among those who held Barbara Ogier in high esteem during her life was Joseph Lamorlet, her colleague in the chamber of rhetoric, who in his Ontwaekte Poesie through the voice of Apollo called her Sappho, writing verse with no equal.
+Among those who held Ogier in high esteem during her life was Joseph Lamorlet, her colleague in the chamber of rhetoric, who in his Ontwaekte Poesie through the voice of Apollo called her Sappho, writing verse with no equal.
 In 1724, in his Parnas, of de zang-godinnen van een schilder, Willem van Swaanenburg published a funeral poem in memory of Barbara Ogier.
 According to Jan Frans Willems, the quality of her poetry was equal and perhaps superior to that of her father, Willem.
 She herself apologized for the flaws of her style in the following verses: